Ameg-yag/V3ded.github.io/_posts/2019-08-29-hacking-botnets.markdown

 > **Note:** The botnet server needs to be RedHat based because the setup script uses *yum* to download dependencies.
 <br><br>
 > **Note:** CentOS has a firewall running by default.
-If you are unable to connect to ports such as 666, turn it off with *systemctl stop firewalld* or completely disable it with *systemctl disable firewalld*
+If you are unable to connect to ports such as 666, turn it off with "systemctl stop firewalld" or completely disable it with "systemctl disable firewalld"
 ***

 # Code Auditing